dMY Technology Group, Inc. III and IonQ, Inc. Announce Completion of Business Combination | ExBulletin

 dMY Technology Group, Inc. III and IonQ, Inc. Announce Completion of Business Combination

+First day of listing on the NYSE under the symbol “IONQ” tomorrow, October 1, 2021

-COLLEGE PARK, Maryland – (COMMERCIAL THREAD) – IonQ, Inc. (IonQ), a leader in quantum computing, today announced the closing of its previously announced business combination with dMY Technology Group, Inc. III (dMY III) (NYSE: DMYI ), a special publicly traded acquisition company.
+COLLEGE PARK, Maryland, September 30, 2021– (COMMERCIAL THREAD) – IonQ, Inc. (“IonQ”), a leader in quantum computing, today announced the closing of its previously announced business combination with dMY Technology Group, Inc. III (“dMY III”) (NYSE: DMYI), a publicly traded special acquisition company.
 As a result of the business combination, IonQ will receive gross proceeds of $ 636 million, which can be used to fund future growth and accelerate the commercialization of its advanced quantum computers.

 DMY III shareholders approved the transaction at the dMY III shareholders’ meeting held on September 28, 2021.
-The merged company will begin trading on the New York Stock Exchange when the market opens tomorrow on October 1, 2021, under the symbol IONQ for the ordinary shares IonQ and IONQ.WS for the listed IonQ warrants.
+The merged company will begin trading on the New York Stock Exchange when the market opens tomorrow on October 1, 2021, under the symbol “IONQ” for IonQ common and “IONQ.WS” for the listed IonQ warrants.

 About dMY Technology Group, Inc. III.